Kushal425/Youtube-clone/README.md

-#This is going to my youtube clone page slowly as i learn more about web development i will add more to this repo
+#This is going to be my youtube clone page slowly as i learn more about web development i will add more to this repo